Rapid jet production and suppression during fast state transitions in the black hole X-ray binary MAXI J1348$-$630: Discussion

 While a link between drops in variability and jet ejections has been suggested in other sources (e.g.\ \citealt{Fender_2009, Miller-Jones_h1743}), \maxithirt{} offers one of the clearest views on this connection, which would be a manifestation of the strong coupling that exists between the hot corona and the jets in these sources.
 The hot corona is the Comptonization region responsible for the non-thermal X-ray emission observed in these systems \citep{Zdziarski_corona}, whose geometry is still the subject of debate, and which is thought to be deeply connected to jets in BH XRBs, both for the evolution of compact jets during the hard state and for its possible disappearance when ejecta are launched (e.g.\ \citealt{Rodriguez_2003, Markoff_corona, Homan_2013, Mendez_2022}).
 The band-limited noise is suggested to be produced from propagating fluctuations in mass accretion rate within a hot inner flow (e.g.\ \citealt{Ingram_2016}).
 In this context, if the corona is partially or totally expelled during the ejection, the simultaneous drop in rms variability may reflect the removal of coronal material near the compact object.
 This mechanism would thus provide a promising X-ray signature for identifying the launch of discrete ejecta (e.g.\ \citealt{Miller-Jones_h1743, Russell_2020_1543}).
+The loss of coronal material would also be consistent with the (marginal) spectral softening observed between epochs preceding and following a discrete ejection event, i.e.\ panels \textit{(b)}-\textit{(c)}, and panels \textit{(d)}-\textit{(e)} in Figure \ref{fig:PSD}., since the coronal emission dominates at higher energies (e.g. \citealt{Prat_2010}).